Avi991/Samsung-PD-training-/README.md

 #### Variable Creation

-I have auto-created the variables (*have used special condition to identify design name*) from the csv file by converting it into a matrix and then to an array (*also added command to capture the start time of the script so that it can be used to calculate runtime at the end*).
+I have auto-created the variables (*have used special condition to identify design name*) from the csv file by converting it into a matrix and then to an array

-*Code*

 ```tcl
 #!/bin/tclsh